SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

 This exercise will demonstrate how to create a project containing tables and calculation views using the Getting Started wizard.

+## Exercise 2.1 Creating Database Objects with HDI vs SQL

+Explain the benefits of HDI and when to use HDI vs native SQL.
+HDI deployment is all or nothing.  (same for SQL with the right automcommit setting?)
+Calc View modeler.
+Multiple developers working with the same objects can each have their own isolated deployment.
+?

+TODO Volker

+The last step of Ex1 of DBX demonstrating creating a few objects with SQL.

-## Exercise 2.1 Create a New SAP HANA Database Project from a Template
+## Exercise 2.2 Create a New SAP HANA Database Project from a Template

-1. In the SAP Business Application Studio, select the View, Find Command menu (or Fn F1) to open the command palette and search for SAP HANA and select the option shown below.
+1. In the SAP Business Application Studio, start the Guided Development Wizard by selecting it from the bottom of the Welcome screen, or select the View, Find Command menu (or Fn F1) to open the command palette and search for SAP HANA and select the option shown below.

     ![](images/getting-started.png)

-    It may take a moment or two for the contents to load.
+    It may take a moment or two for the contents of the Guided Develpment Wizard to appear.
+    TODO Volker, sometimes I have to do this step multiple times before content is shown.

 2. Select Get Started with SAP HANA Cloud.